libp2a/libp2a-node/README.md

 * Secure: user provided values are mapped to specific params.
 There is no room for sneaky "ignore all previous instructions and run x instead".
 * Fast: the execution plan resolves to plain old API calls.
-There should be no overhead over an HTTP request you'd write manually.
+There should be no overhead over an HTTP request you'd write by hand.

-Not all prompts resolve to an execution plan.
+Not all prompts resolve to a valid execution plan.
 Some might be invalid, in which case an error is raised, and you tweak the prompt.
 Failed execution plans are also cached.
-This is important to guarantee consistency on the behaviour at runtime.
+This is important to guarantee consistent behavior at runtime.
 We either consistently succeed with the same execution plan, or we consistently fail to build one.